hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - Optional: allow to skip the specified optional requirements and move to Compliant state
       - Audit: for internal purposes and the agent does not prompt any message or input from end users
     - conditions of an endpoint to be checked: <span style="color: #bb6600;">Windows service and Windows firewall</span>
-    - option to the client for remediation and requires the remediation within a certain timeframe: <span style="color: #bb6600;">Mandatory</span>
+    - option of posture assessment requirement to the client for remediation and requires the remediation within a certain timeframe: <span style="color: #bb6600;">Mandatory</span>
   - inline posture node
     - used as a stop gap to support posture on VPN concentrator that didn't support url redirection for posture discovery
     - no longer offered or supported as vpn products support posture fully and newest use and Anyconnect no longer require url Redirection to work